awslabs/aws-groundstation-eos-pipeline/README.md

 - SatelliteName: AQUA
 - SubnetId: 'A Public Subnet'
 - VpcId: 'Select the VPC containing the above public subnet'
+- ReceiverCloudFormationStackName: 'The name of the CloudFormation Stack that created the receiver instance'

 ##  Subscribe to the SNS topic